aidansharma98/aidansharma98.github.io/_pages/about.md

 I'm a fourth year Linguistics PhD student at Rutgers University.
 I'm primarily interested in Eastern Indo-Aryan languages and Central Asian Turkic languages.
 My theoretical interests are mostly in syntax and semantics, but I have done some P-side work as well.

-At Rutgers, I'm a member of the [Meaning Across Languages Lab](https://sites.rutgers.edu/themallab/) run by Dorothy Ahn and the Fieldwork Lab run by Maria Kouneli and Ryan Smith.
+At Rutgers, I'm a member of the [Meaning Across Languages Lab](https://sites.rutgers.edu/themallab/) run by Dorothy Ahn and the Fieldwork Lab run by Maria Kouneli and Ryan Walter Smith.

 Before Rutgers, I did my undergrad in math at UCLA, where I was also a member of the Russian Flagship Program.
 For the overseas portion of the program, I studied Russian for a summer then later a full academic year through Al-Farabi Kazakh National University.